uclahs-cds/docker-BoutrosLabPlottingGeneral/README.md

 ## License

-Author: Mohammed Faizal Eeman Mootor (mmootor@mednet.ucla.edu)
+Author: Mohammed Faizal Eeman Mootor

 docker-BoutrosLabPlottingGeneral is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.